ivision-research/inzure/QUERY_STRINGS.md

 # Inzure Query Strings

 Inzure Query Strings provide a method to query data quickly and perform basic tests with just a string.
-They form their only mini query "language" for inzure data, and can be very useful.
+They form their only mini query "language" for inzure data and can be very useful.
 The main uses for query strings are:

 1. Pass simple identifiers between programs
 2. Query inzure data directly using conditionals